 All group leaders are advised to make a preliminary visit to the ship during public opening hours only.
 Access to the Kip in a Ship mess decks is limited and is available Monday to Friday 9am to 5pm by appointment only.
-Please email email@example.com with a requested date and time.
+Please email firstname.lastname@example.org with a requested date and time.
 We will send group leaders two complimentary tickets and meet you to show you around and answer any questions.

 Group Leaders must comply with Health and Safety regulations and should consult the Risk Identification section for information regarding HMS Belfast’s environment.
 They should also reference the Kip in a Ship Risk Register in order to complete their own risk assessment.

 All Kip in a Ship reservations must be made online.
 A non-refundable, non-transferable deposit of £100 must be made by credit or debit card to secure your visit date.
 The deposit will be deducted from your final bill.

 We are not able to make provisional bookings or take any booking via telephone, fax or email.